So, you have a brand new pair of Chacos – you paid top dollar for these sandals as they’re something you’ve always wanted to have.

 - After wearing these sandals for a time, I am limping around the house!

-Truth be told, a brand new pair of Chacos looks and feels completely different than the one that has been used for years.
-New Chaco sandals are far from cushy, soft shoes that most of the people who have been wearing them for some time usually call them.
+A brand new pair of Chacos looks and feels completely different from the one used for years.
+New Chaco sandals are far from cushy, soft shoes that most people who have been wearing them for some time usually call.

 The footbed can feel quite firm.
 Chacos that feature a toe strap can cause you to have serious blisters between your toes.
 And lastly, not getting these sandals in the right size means risking having the arch support bruise the bottom of your feet.

-All of this brings us to a simple conclusion – yes, these sandals have to be broken in.
-In other words, the only way to make them feel comfortable is by, well, wearing them.
+All of this brings us to a simple conclusion – these sandals must be broken in.
+In other words, wearing them is the only way to make them feel comfortable.

-Even though it’s not the most fashionable thing to do, pairing your Chacos with a good pair of hiking socks may make everything easier.
+Even though it’s not the most fashionable, pairing your Chacos with a good pair of hiking socks may make everything easier.

 How Long Does the Break-In Period Last?